MitsukiUsui/deep/README.md

 0. [cnn.py](https://github.com/MitsukiUsui/deep/tree/master/mnist/mymodels/cnn.py)
     * Convolutional neural network (CNN)

 The accuracy of those 4 (+1) programs can be evaluated on a same interface.
-Please refer to <https://github.com/MitsukiUsui/deep/blob/master/mnist/score_models.ipynb>.

 ### Image Classification
 Classification of CIFAR-10 by CNN and various preprocessing.